-I’m delaying weaning so my baby can get covid antibodies.
-Will this make a difference?
+Are more moms waiting to wean, thanks to covid?

 Breast milk can help babies fight off respiratory infections, she explains, but because of the newness of covid-19, experts don’t know for sure if the same will apply.
 “We know that giving adults antibodies can prevent covid,” Aldrovandi says.
 “Breast milk containing SARS-CoV-2 antibodies probably works in a similar fashion.
 Some people consider breast milk antibodies to be nature’s first vaccine.”

 While the omicron variant, which made up 95 percent of covid cases in early January, has reportedly been less severe for adults, children (many of whom are still not eligible for vaccination) might not be as lucky.
 “Rates of hospitalization for children have skyrocketed to the highest levels of the pandemic,” Aldrovandi warns.
-“Covid is among the top 10 causes of deaths among children in the U.S. It is heartbreaking and we know that at least in the short term the numbers are going to increase.”
+“Covid is among the top 10 causes of deaths among children in the U.S. It is heartbreaking and we know that at least in the short term, the numbers are going to increase.”
 In addition, research published in January linked adolescent covid infection with an increased risk of Type 1 diabetes.

 Luckily, a small study from the University of Rochester of 77 lactating parents found that mothers in the study with covid-19 antibodies (whether from an mRNA vaccine or from a covid-19 infection) produced breast milk with active SARS-CoV-2 antibodies.
 While previous research has found covid antibodies in breast milk, this study found antibodies actually neutralized live SARS-CoV-2 virus.